LiberationFrequency/BazzArch/airootfs/etc/skel/Desktop/README.md

 ot open them from the folder, then the rack will be empty.
 You have to open them via the dialog in carla, then it works.

+### FAUST ###
+FAUST (Functional Audio Stream) is a functional programming language specifically designed for real-time signal processing and synthesis.
+The FAUST compiler translates FAUST code into a C++ object, which may then interface with other C++ code to produce a full program.
+There is some FAUST code in the home directory, I tested with faust2jaqt and faust2lv2 -gui (-qt4).
+Copy it to /home/live-user/.lv2 and it is available in Carla, Guitarix (?), jalv-select (?).
+I tested only Carla and it works, but the GUI looks like GTK.

+Install:
+packages.both: base-devel
+packages.x86_64: faust2

 ### Convert a png to the properties that supported by syslinux (optional) ###
  % convert -resize 640x480 -depth 16 -colors 65536 mynew.png splash.png